Eligibility and Requirements

 Before applying, please review our PTCAS program page for detailed admission and eligibility requirements.

-A baccalaureate degree from a regionally accredited institution must be completed prior to starting DPT program classes.
-Your degree can be in any field, but coursework must have included the DPT prerequisite courses.
+A bachelor's degree from a regionally accredited institution must be completed prior to starting physical therapy program classes.
+Your degree can be in any field, but coursework must have included the prerequisite courses.

 - A single course may not be used to fulfill more than one prerequisite requirement (except a combined human anatomy/physiology class that is five (5) semester credits or greater and includes a laboratory may be used to fulfill both the anatomy and physiology requirements).

 - All prerequisite coursework must be taken for a grade.
 Classes scored as pass/fail, credit/noncredit or satisfactory/unsatisfactory are not acceptable.
 However, CLEP, ACT and advanced placement credits are acceptable when officially documented on a college transcript.

 - All prerequisite coursework must be completed before the start of the program.
 Preference will be given to students having completed at least 80% of the prerequisites at the time of application.

 - If a prerequisite course is taken more than once (even if at different universities), all instances that appear on the official transcript must be reported.
 The grades from the best score on each class will be used in prerequisite GPA calculations.

 CHEMISTRY: two courses with laboratory.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.

 These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism and light.